helidon-io/helidon/docs/se/injection/injection.md

 ### Dependency Injection

 Injection is a way to automatically provide instances of dependencies without having to create them manually.
-Instead of a class creating an object itself, something else (like a [service registry][service-registry]) hands it over when needed.
+Instead of a class creating an object itself, something else (like a [service registry](#service-registry)) hands it over when needed.
 This makes code cleaner, easier to manage, and more flexible.

 For example, if a Car needs an Engine, instead of the Car making an Engine itself, it just asks for one, and the system provides it.
 This is called Dependency Injection (DI).